darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 > Did the authors test any possible pollution via the window effect?

 See our reply above regarding the window function.
+In the main text, we have also added an a reference to this new appendix in our discussion of quadrupole modes specifically.

 > Moreover, the analysis in Appendix B demonstrates the irrelevance of testing differential rotation.